vrugtehagel/yozo.ooo/src/docs/timeout/index.md

 ### In monitored contexts

 Since `timeout()`{js} is flow-based, it participates in monitored contexts of [type "undo"](/docs/monitor/undo/).
 This can make some patterns much simpler to implement.
-Let's continue building on the toast messages (for simplicity, one without a "close" button) and implement it so that we reuse the same toast message instead of creating a new one every time we call `showToast()`.
+Let's continue building on the toast messages (for simplicity, one without a "close" button) and implement it so that we reuse the same toast message instead of creating a new one every time we call `showToast()`{js}.
 We'll simply replace the text in the toast message instead:

 ```js
 const toast = createToastElement();